 Peña Lab alumna Anne Elizabeth Sidamon-Eristoff conducted research on how the experience of early life trauma sensitizes Central American and Mexican children to stressful immigration experiences such as detention in ICE and CBP facilities at the southern United States border.
 Listen to her discuss her powerful and award winning research for Princeton Research Days here or at PRADA Grand Rounds here.

-We are also collaborating with the Mallarino Lab to understand the impact of early environment on parental behavior in African Striped Mice.
-This non-traditional model species provides a unique opportunity to examine the neural and epigenomic basis of paternal and bi-parental behaviors that normal lab mice do not show, in a fully-sequenced organism.
+We are also collaborating with the Mallarino Lab to understand the impact of rearing environment on parental behavior in African Striped Mice.
+This non-traditional model species provides a unique opportunity to examine the neural and transcriptomic basis of paternal behaviors that normal lab mice and rats do not show, in a fully-sequenced organism.